 Plug and process loads (PPLs) consume about one third of primary energy in U.S. commercial buildings.
 As buildings become more efficient, PPL efficiency has become pertinent in achieving aggressive energy targets.
-Through the PPL Technology Solutions Team, partners participate in a platform to share experiences and learn from their peer, and work together to create resources on PPL energy reduction strategies and their applications, covering a wide variety of electronic, computer, refrigeration, and cooking devices, including equipment essential to information processing, medical treatment, and food service businesses.
+Through the PPL Technology Research Team, partners participate in a platform to share experiences and learn from their peer, and work together to create resources on PPL energy reduction strategies and their applications, covering a wide variety of electronic, computer, refrigeration, and cooking devices, including equipment essential to information processing, medical treatment, and food service businesses.

 Participate in expert-led technology teams, test out an implementation model, join a technology campaign, or take part in a technology challenge or demonstration.

 Better Buildings partners participate in webinars, peer-exchange calls, meetings, and industry workshops and conferences.
 Browse upcoming events and opportunities to participate by month.

 The Plug and Process Load Team occasionally contributes articles about new developments and technologies on the Better Buildings Beat Blog

 Technical Specifications for Advanced Power Strips SpecificationThis specification provides detailed selection criteria for five major APSs, and sets standards for modeling APSs.
 It is intended to help those who procure APSs select the most effective models for their commercial buildings.

 U.S. Department of Energy (DOE) publications related to commercial buildings, including plug and process load resources.